leahcimali/KafkaMongo-HeartDiseaseProject/README.md

 For exemple, using logistic regression will help us determine if our patient is sick or not.

-In our use case, we can use a logistic regression on a part of the data and deploy the model on our producer to determine if using the data (aside the target value) if our non-sick patient is predict as sick with the model.
+In our use case, we can use a logistic regression on a part of the data and deploy the model on our producer to determine if using the data (aside the target value) our non-sick patient is predicted as sick with the model.
 Those patient should go to the NonMaladeSurveillance topic.

 Of course our model should be trained on a portion of the dataset and deployed on another.

 Here the dataset is too small for a good model.

-In a real environment.
+In a real environment:

 We will start with a manual filter like we did to classify streaming data.